emergent-analytics/workstreams/ws1/labelling_tool/README.md

 docker-compose build
 docker-compose up
 ```
-If you want to run this in the background, use `docker-compuse up -d`.
+If you want to run this in the background, use `docker-compose up -d`.

 The app is now available on
 ```
 http://<machine_name>:8080
 ```

-To change the publically available port number from 8080, and to allow for persistence of the storage, there exists a file named .env which
+To change the publically available port number from 8080, and to allow for persistence of the storage, there exists a file named .env which defines this entry.
-defines these two entries.

 ```
-DATA_FOLDER=./data
 PUBLIC_WEBSERVER_PORT=8080
 ```

-See [the data files description)[#data-files] at the end of this document.

 The container image also ships with an installation of postgres to persist data.
 We map the postgres port to 15432 by default.
 You can specify another database backend via a config variable using SQLalchemy style connect strings, note the image only has drivers for postgres and db2 at the moment.

-## Helper Notebooks

-The folder helper_notebooks contain jupyter notebooks which are used to download data.
-We deliberately removed download functionality from the tool as some of the web data sources may cease to exist over time, so users would get notified and could edit the notebooks as required.

 ## UI

+(need to provide description what it does)

 ![Screenshot](Screenshot1.JPG)